SpringerPE/bosh-ansible-inventory/README.md

   -h, --help  show this help message and exit
   --list      Enable JSON output for dynamic ansible inventory

-In order to use bosh-inventory, you have to define BOSH_CONFIG environment variable pointing to the configuration file used by Bosh.
-It will read the credentials from the file.
+bosh-inventory reads BOSH_CONFIG environment variable pointing to the configuration file used by Bosh client (defaults to '~/.bosh/config' or '~/.bosh_config') in order to get the credentials from it.
 You can define additional inventory parameters via BOSH_ANSIBLE_INVENTORY_PARAMS environment variable, for example:
 BOSH_ANSIBLE_INVENTORY_PARAMS="ansible_user=vcap ansible_ssh_pass=blabla".
+Be aware
-Be aware that maybe Python2 (required by ansible) is not present in the default location, but you can use this variable to specify "ansible_python_interpreter=/path/to/python".
+that maybe Python2 (required by ansible) is not present in the default location, but you can use this variable to specify "ansible_python_interpreter=/path/to/python".
+If you use Bosh cli v2, you also will need to define the variable BOSH_ENVIRONMENT in order to targe the correct director.

 The environment variable BOSH_ANSIBLE_INVENTORY_VARS defines a list of entries which can appear as inventory variables for each VM.
 The list of values